Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/test_touchpoint.png)

-Now, on Dialog window that opens up, click on "Test", to test the Touchpoint, now notice on the right the result of the test, on this example, it says; "Succesfully validated", meaning the Touchpoint is correct.
+Now, on the Dialog box window that opens up, click on "Test", to test the Touchpoint, now notice on the right the result of the test, on this example, it says; "Succesfully validated", meaning the Touchpoint is correct.

 But lets say that you change some part of the given query, for instance to test another aspect of the Touchpoint, now you must test the Touchpoint again.

 ![image](screenshots/touch_test1.png)

-Now, on this screen capture notice how I changed the Query, in front of count(*), I added three 000, and then I clicked on "Test", to test the Touchpoint, you can see the result, on the right; "incorrect validation".
+Notice how on this example I changed the Query, in front of count(*), I added three 000, and then I clicked on "Test", to test the Touchpoint.
+Now, you can see the result, on the right; "incorrect validation".
 So now the query, that was rigth before, is incorrect now.
 If you test a Touchpoint, and the validation fails, find out why, and fix it.

 ![image](screenshots/test_pathpoint1.png)